Updated: Feb 10

 There are multiple ways to move physical goods across distances and each with their advantages and disadvantages.
 You are likely aware of them, but I want to ensure that fundamentals are covered and nothing is taken for granted before we go deeper into the topic.

-Container ships are the most economical to transport a large volume of goods between continents.
+Container ships are the most economical method to transport a large volume of goods between continents.
 They can transport containers, bulk and break bulk cargo.
 Tanker vessels transport large volumes of liquid or gases.
 Shipping has been the main facilitator of global trade.
 In addition to large ocean faring vessels, smaller vessels are used in smaller waterways and lakes for more localized transport.
 The vessels used include ferries and barges.

 Air is the fastest but also the most expensive of the modes of transport.
 It is best used for products with a high value to weight and volume ratio or when short lead times are required (perishables, medicines, critical components, etc.).
 Air freight is carried on freight/air cargo aircrafts and also in the belly of passenger aircrafts.